 More Features, And Even More to Come

 Ignition v7.9.9 also includes various improvements and fixes for the Vision Module, store-and-forward, scripting, expressions, and more.
-To see exactly what’s been updated, read the changelog or the Ignition user manual.
+To see exactly what’s been updated, read the release notes or the Ignition user manual.
 To try it out, visit the downloads page.
 If you’ve got an idea for improving the Ignition experience, tell us about it in our ideas portal.
 We look forward to releasing Ignition v7.9.10 in the near future and telling you more about Ignition 8 at ICC!